About Princess Anne

 How People get Around

 Most people drive or carpool to work.
-There is nearby Interstates 64 and 264 highway systems, giving you easy access to businesses, hospitals, military bases and universities.
+Nearby are the I-64 and I-264 highway systems, giving you easy access to businesses, hospitals, military bases and universities.
 You’re 15-30 minutes to nearby cities of Norfolk, Chesapeake, Portsmouth, and Hampton.
 “The Wave” is a a Trolley and Shuttle system in Virginia Beach.
 You're able to get off and on the trolley to visit shops, restaurants and museums.
 It takes you from the beach on Atlantic Avenue to the Hilltop area.
 There are also cabs and bus service to get around town.

 Whatever you're craving, you’ll find a nearby place to enjoy a good meal in Princess Anne.
 From fast food to fine dining you’ll find something to delight your palate.

 Conveniently located there are many places to shop, including Landstown Commons and the Salem Crossing Shopping Center.
 A short ride away is Pembroke Mall, which has a variety of shops, dining venues and entertainment hot spots.

 For those who enjoy the outdoors, the Virginia Beach Oceanfront and Mount Trashmore are great destinations for working out, taking a relaxing stroll, or walking the dog.
 If you’re a golf enthusiast, tee off at the 18-hole Kempsville Greens Municipal Golf Course or Virginia Beach National Golf Club.

-If you have a busy lifestyle or are looking for an easygoing place that centers around family and friends, the Princess Anne section of Virginia Beach is an awesome place to live, work and play.
+If you have a busy lifestyle or are looking for a place to unwind, the Princess Anne section of Virginia Beach is an awesome place to live, work and play.

 Princess Anne Schools